naiveHobo/HoboBERT/README.md

 8. This merged layer is followed by another dense layer of size 10 which is finally used to predict the best passage for the query.

+The second implementation of HoboBERT has the following features:
+1. The architecture is similar to the first implementation till the pooler layers in the individual BERT models.
+2. The output of the pooler layers from the BERT models is stacked to create a tensor of size [batch_size, 10, hidden_size].
+3. The tensor is used as a sentence sequence and can be fed into another encoder containing 3 transformer blocks.
+This encoder uses attention and can thus learn to attend to the encoded sentence that encodes the best query-passage pair.
+4. The "merged_pooler" layer takes the hidden state of the first sentence in the sequence to pool the merged encoder model.
+5. The output of the "merged_pooler" layer is then connected to a dense layer which produces the classification scores.

 ### TODO

 - Create ensemble model containing 10 copies of BERT Small model